BookingSync/operations/README.md

 end
 ```

 **Important:** contract is solely responsible for populating operation context from given params.
-At the same time it should be flexible enough to accept passed context for optimization purposes.
+At the same time, it should be flexible enough to accept the passed context for optimization purposes.

 ### Operation body

-Operation body can be any callable object (respond to `call` method), even a lambda.
+The operation body can be any callable object (respond to the `call` method), even a lambda.
 But it is always better to define it as a class since there might be additional instance methods and [dependency injections](#dependency-injection).

 In any event, the operation body should return a Dry::Monad::Result instance.
-In case of a Failure, it will be converted into an `Operation::Result#error` and in case of Success its content will be merged into the operation context.
+In case of a Failure, it will be converted into an `Operation::Result#error` and in case of Success(), its content will be merged into the operation context.

-**Important:** since the Success result payload is merged insite of a context, it is supposed to be a hash.
+**Important:** since the Success result payload is merged inside of a context, it is supposed to be a hash.

 ### Application container

 Operations are built using the principle: initializers are for [dependencies](#dependency-injection).
-This means that Commant instance supposed to be initialized once for the application lifetime and is a perfect candidate for some kind of application container to be stored in.
+This means that the Command instance is supposed to be initialized once for the application lifetime and is a perfect candidate for some kind of application container to be stored in.

 But if your application does not have an application container - the best approach would be to use class methods to store Command instances.